 Do you read online reviews?
 Most people do.
 It’s nice to know how other shoppers rate the same product or service.
 In fact, most of us read reviews before making a significant purchase.
-However, when it comes to buying insurance, online auto insurance reviews don’t provide the information you need.
-Here’s why.
+However, when it comes to buying insurance, online insurance reviews don’t provide the information you need.

-Are Auto Insurance Reviews Manipulated?
+Are Online Insurance Reviews Manipulated?

 Whether collecting reviews, performing user surveys or analyzing insurance company data, this is an expensive business.
 The costs can easily get into millions of dollars per year to collect and analyze data on a large number of companies.
 Unfortunately, consumers won’t pay for this type of information.
 Therefore, to build a sustainable business, review sites have to sell their information to insurance companies.
 Insurance companies then use the information in their marketing and sales materials.

 Insurance leads are worth a lot of money.
 Therefore, generating leads is big business.
 Making money is a very different goal than helping people.
 With making a lot of money as a goal, having a having a large number of customers is important.
 The best way to do this is simply to make most companies look really good.
 This is especially true if the company has a large marketing budget.
 Unfortunately, that’s not how insurance works.
 Insurance depends on paying claims.
 Every dollar spent on marketing is a dollar not available to pay a claim.